henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 We will now compute FRCurve for velvet assembly as example and we will plot the FRCurve for all the other assemblies.You need to work in the following directory:

 ```
-~/AV_Exercise/06_FRCbam
+~/glob/AV_Exercise/05_FRCbam
 ```

-run the command runFRCbam.sh to generate the data necessary to produce FRCurves
+run the command `run_FRCbam.sh` to generate the data necessary to produce FRCurves

 Let us see in details how it works: